Political Realities in Julius Caesar

 Julius Caesar is in essence a political play.
 The politics in question are Roman, but the political characterisation is universal.
 The great leader of the republic seems to be looking towards a return to monarchy; a conspiracy seeks to prevent him.
 The conspiracy succeeds, but is in its turn vanquished.
 We therefore see Rome under two governments.

-Shakespeare demonstrated immediately that the state of Rome, though prosperous, is not stable, as the tribunes Marullus and Flavius make plain their opposition to Caesar as they round on the citizens who are celebrating his triumph.
+Shakespeare demonstrates immediately that the state of Rome, though prosperous, is not stable, as the tribunes Marullus and Flavius make plain their opposition to Caesar as they round on the citizens who are celebrating his triumph.
 Their reasons for opposing the general sway remind us of the volatile nature of politics: they remain loyal to Pompey, whom Caesar has defeated and whom the citizens seem to have forgotten until reminded by the two tribunes.
 This is harsh political reality, and even harsher is the reward Marullus and Flavius receive for their now misplaced loyalty.
 In the following scene, Casca tells Cassius in an undertone that Marullus and Flavius ‘are put to silence’ for their activities.
 This is swift justice.
 Though outwardly unperturbed, the system which supports Caesar is ruthless when faced with opposition.

 However, Caesar himself seems to be frail and given to whimsy.
 The figure Shakespeare presents seems to be at variance with the leader of the successful military campaign against Pompey.
-Although he instruct Calpurnia to ‘stand in Antonius’ way’ as he runs the race to cure her barrenness, the childlessness of the couple questions Caesar’s potency too.
+Although he instructs Calpurnia to ‘stand in Antonius’ way’ as he runs the race to cure her barrenness, the childlessness of the couple questions Caesar’s potency too.
 There is the small detail of his deafness, but Casca tells of his swooning before the crowd and Brutus corroborates that ‘he hath the falling sickness’.
 Although probably magnified by jealousy, Cassius’ stories of the swimming of the Tiber and Caesar’s fever in Spain testify that the leader is vulnerable.
 Shakespeare presents a leader who seems to be past his peak and therefore it is natural for him to try to maintain his superior position by becoming king; the time is also ripe for disaffected abler men to seek his overthrow.
 The conspiracy, therefore, is formed.

 The time is ripe politically for change and we should consider how the major conspirators come to realise this.
 As suggested above, Cassius’ reasons are personal.
 Why should a man weaker than himself hold such power and authority?
 Brutus’ reasons are ideological.
 What would be best for Rome?
-It is notable that in all their deliberations, neither character gives any thought to how Rome will be governed once Caesar is assassinated., a political error we may recognise from the Gulf War, for example.
-Like Bush and Blair, the conspirators merely assume that Rome will be a better place and will flourish when the depot is removed.
+It is notable that in all their deliberations, neither character gives any thought to how Rome will be governed once Caesar is assassinated, a political error we may recognise from the Gulf War, for example.
+Like Bush and Blair, the conspirators merely assume that Rome will be a better place and will flourish when the despot is removed.
 At this stage none of the conspirators admits, privately or publicly, that he is aspiring to a position of power.
 The idea of personal gain is perhaps closest to Cassius’ arguments, running as they do along the lines of ‘why him and not me?’
 But Cassius’ thoughts do not go much further than the death of the man he holds in so much detestation.
-Perhaps we should take it as implicit that he means to step into Caesar’s shows himself, but Shakespeare never includes the idea in his speeches, even in soliloquy, but suggests Cassius would even favour Brutus in charge rather than himself – Brutus who ‘sits high in all the people’s hearts’, including Cassius’.
-Brutus’ conscientious nobility would seem to exclude thoughts of high position from his mind, but at other times he would perhaps consider himself to be the ablest and best candidates, as he is, he says, ‘armed so strong in honesty’.
+Perhaps we should take it as implicit that he means to step into Caesar’s shoes himself, but Shakespeare never includes the idea in his speeches, even in soliloquy, but suggests Cassius would even favour Brutus in charge rather than himself – Brutus who ‘sits high in all the people’s hearts’, including Cassius’.
+Brutus’ conscientious nobility would seem to exclude thoughts of high position from his mind, but at other times he would perhaps consider himself to be the ablest and best candidate, as he is, he says, ‘armed so strong in honesty’.

 Brutus and Cassius

 Shakespeare makes the difference between the two main conspirators very clear.
 Loosely, they are the selfish and the selfless, but in apparent contradiction they can at the same time be the humble and the arrogant.
 Shakespeare presents them as a mass of contradictions.
 Cassius is the motivating force behind the conspiracy, but once it is under way he hands over the reigns to Brutus, who was slow and reluctant to join in the first place.
-Cassius is embittered against Caesar for persona reasons, but puts himself second in the conspiracy.
+Cassius is embittered against Caesar for personal reasons, but puts himself second in the conspiracy.
 Brutus is concerned for the sate of Rome and not personal friendships, yet is most conscious of his own position of superiority within the group, readily accepting authority.

 It is true that Brutus is the one at first glance best suited to leading the conspirators.
 They are a diverse group of men, but all have a common admiration for this carefully thinking and ‘honourable’ man.
 Casca puts the case most plainly: